BarisKaragaac/object_Detection/README.md

 - random_adjust_contrast:
     This modifies the contrast of the images to make it more dark and trains the model to recognize images in dart climates.
 - random_distort_color:
-    With image colors randomly distorted, the modle will better recognize vehicles with any typre of paint, and it will also enhance image recognition when moving at high speed.
+    With image colors randomly distorted, the model will better recognize vehicles with any typre of paint, and it will also enhance image recognition when moving at high speed.

  Bellow are some images illustrating the result of these augmentations.
 ![Training result](images/augmentation1.png)